Impact

 Key Points:

-Wilby Church of England Primary School joined us on 1st December
+Wilby Church of England Primary School joined us in 2023

 Joining Tilian and becoming part of a tight-knit network has meant that support is never far away, whether that be from other like-minded schools or the Trust’s central school Improvement services.